adbar/htmldate/README.md

 * Barbaresi, Adrien. "[Efficient construction of metadata-enhanced web corpora](https://hal.archives-ouvertes.fr/hal-01348706/document)."
 10th Web as Corpus Workshop.
 2016.

-### Usage
+## Usage

 The module is programmed with python3 in mind.
-It returns a date when a valid
+It takes the HTML document as input (string format) and returns a date when a valid cue could be found in the document.
+The output string defaults to [ISO 8601 YMD format](https://en.wikipedia.org/wiki/ISO_8601).

+[requests](http://docs.python-requests.org/) is an external python module, all the functions are currently bundled in *core*.

 ```python3
 >>> import requests